top of page

 Fasting Timelines: When Autophagy Really Kicks In

-Autophagy begins to activate in these early phases, but the deeper, more impactful cellular cleanup tends to increase significantly after extended fasting beyond 24–48 hours, and is believed to peak around the 72-hour mark in many individuals.
+Autophagy begins to activate in these early phases, but the deeper, more impactful cellular cleanup tends to increase significantly after extended fasting beyond 24–48 hours.
+It is believed to peak around the 72-hour mark in many individuals.
 This isn’t an instant switch — it’s more like a volume knob that turns up the longer the body stays in that nutrient-deprived, fat-burning state.
 (BodySpec)

 That means while you won’t “feel” full-blown autophagy at 24 hours in the same way you experience hunger reduction or mental clarity, the deeper cellular renewal benefits become more pronounced closer to 72 hours.
 Those deeper benefits include more efficient recycling of old proteins, potentially improved immune function, and a quality cellular refresh many longevity researchers associate with extended fasting.
 (Liv Hospital)